CartoDB/training/_posts/2016-06-01-elections-workshop.md

 #### Graduated symbols + Category map

 Take a look on this excellent [blog post by Mamata Akella](https://blog.cartodb.com/proportional-symbol-maps/) regarding how to produce proportional symbols maps.
 The easiest ones being buble maps since it's directly supported by CartoDB wizards.
-The other type, the graduated symbols where you compute the radius of the symbol to be used later on the CartoCSS* section needs a bit of SQL computation but nothing hard
+The other type, the graduated symbols where you compute the radius of the symbol to be used later on the CartoCSS section needs a bit of SQL computation but nothing hard

 ![](../img/160601-elections/graduated_symbols_formula.png)

 As the formula above states, we need the maximum value for the population column in order to calculate the new `size` column.
 We could get that running an auxiliary query with `max()` aggregation function, or simply going to DATA VIEW and ordering the column by _DESCENDING_ values.
+That formula would start symbol sizes at 0 pixels so it's a good idea to add a fixed minimal size of 4 pixels.

 ##### SQL
 ```sql